wis3guy/HalClient.Net/ReadMe.md

 Caching the root response
 -------------------------
 Most HAL based API's expose their entry points as links in the root response.
 In order to embrace this paradigm, it is possible to have the `HalHttpClientFactory` retrieve and cache the root response for future reference.
-The factory will the set the root response on ech created client so it is easily accessible to, for example, extension methods.
+The factory will the set the root response on each created client so it is easily accessible to, for example, extension methods.

 ```c#
 //